AJDazzle/Azure-Powered-Hybrid-Sentiment-Analysis-for-Mental-Health-Assessment/README.md

 Bello A, Ng SC, Leung MF.
 (2023).
 A BERT Framework to Sentiment Analysis of Tweets.
 Sensors (Basel), 23(1), 506. https://doi.org/10.3390/s23010506

 Tan, K. L., Lee, C. P., & Lim, K. M. (2023).
 A Survey of Sentiment Analysis: Approaches, Datasets, and Future Research.
 Applied Sciences, 13(7), 4550. https://doi.org/10.3390/app13074550

+Note : Other references has been provided in the Paper